EwD-Project/EwD-Public/Reading_Rules.md

 ## Rule No. 3 – Stressed Syllables

+In this Rule we cover the most important aspects of reading EwD texts regarding stress (pronunciation emphasis).
+Please note that Sub-Rules 3.1 to 3.3 are for all proficiency levels, while items 3.4 to 3.6 are _reserved for more advanced learners_.

 ### Sub-Rule 3.1 – Default Stressed Syllable

-¶1 – The first syllable of each word is **stressed by default**.
-That means that, in the absence of certain conditions, the first syllable always receives the primary stress\*.
+¶1 – The default stress syllable in EwD is the **first syllable**.
+That means that, in the absence of certain conditions, that syllable always receives the primary stress (S1)\*.

 > E.g.: nature, excellent, temperature, infini̯te

 \* For information on primary stress (S1) and secondary stress (S2), read <a id="note1b" href="#note1">Note 1</a>.

-¶2 – Each of the other Sub-Rules below represents one of these conditions for which the first syllable won't get the S1.
+¶2 – Each of the other Sub-Rules below represents one of these conditions for which the first syllable may not get the S1.

 ### Sub-Rule 3.2 – Strong Marks